-Previously-Awarded Stock Options: The 675,000 stock options outstanding as of August 31, 2012 are from the fiscal 2010 and fiscal 2011 stock option grants to the CEO and CFO.
-These options have a market vesting condition related to the extinguishment of the management stock loan program, as described above, which is expected to result in 3.3 million shares coming back into the Company's treasury.
-These options were not exercisable at August 31, 2012.
+Stock Options: The 675,000 stock options outstanding as of August 31, 2013 are from the fiscal 2010 and fiscal 2011 stock option grants to the CEO and CFO.
+These options vested in the second quarter of 2013 and were related to achieving specific stock price objectives and the extinguishment of the management stock loan program, which resulted in 3.3 million shares coming back into the Company's treasury.
+These options were vested and exercisable at August 31, 2013.

-2012 Executive Performance Award - RSUs: A significant portion of the CEO and CFO's total compensation is in the form of RSU awards that vest based on the achievement of key financial objectives over a period of years.
-During the first quarter of fiscal 2012, the Compensation Committee approved share-based awards for the Company's CEO, CFO, and Chief People Officer (CPO) to recognize their role in helping the Company achieve what we believe to be strong financial performance
+Long-Term Incentive Plan Awards - Other Performance-Based RSU Awards: A significant portion of the CEO and CFO's total targeted compensation is in the form of RSU awards that vest based on the achievement of key financial objectives over a period of years.
+During the first quarter of fiscal 2013, the Compensation Committee approved a share-based award for the Company's CEO and CFO to recognize their role in helping the Company achieve strong financial performance.

-The target award totaled 106,101 and was approved on September 28, 2011.
-This award includes shares granted to the CPO who is not listed as a NEO for 2012.
-Two-thirds of this award is subject to the achievement of Adjusted

-EBITDA measures, while one-third of this award is dependent on the revenues achieved in the Productivity Practice.
-The Adjusted EBITDA portion of this award will be earned when the Company achieves the specific performance measures for the three equal tranches for Adjusted EBITDA (\$26.0 million, \$33.0 million and \$40.0 million) over a rolling four-quarter period.
-The first tranche of the goal was achieved on August 31, 2012 and these corresponding shares were awarded and vested.
-The Productivity Practice portion of this award will be earned when the Company achieves any of the specific sales performance measures, divided into three equal tranches for Productivity Practice Revenues (\$20.5 million) and \$26.5 million) over a rolling four quarter period.
-As of August 31, 2012, none of these specific measures had been met and this portion of the award remained unvested.
-The closing price of the Company's common stock on September 28, 2011 was \$7.54 per share.
+The target award totaled 63,830 RSUs, which were approved on September 20, 2012.
+70% of this award is subject to the achievement of Adjusted EBITDA measures, while 30% of this award is dependent on the revenues achieved in the Productivity Practice.
+The Adjusted EBITDA portion of this award will be earned when the Company achieves the specific performance targets applicable to three equal award tranches for Adjusted EBITDA (\$33.0 million, \$40.0 million, and \$47.0 million) over a rolling four quarter period.
+The Productivity Practice portion of this award will be earned when the Company achieves the specific sales performance targets applicable to three equal award tranches for Productivity Practice Revenues (\$23.5 million, \$26.5 million, and \$29.5 million) over a rolling four quarter period.
+An indication of the extent of the "stretch" in performance required for these awards to vest is that, as of August 31, 2013, despite exceptional performance that exceeded budget, only the requirements for the first tranche of the Productivity Practice Award had been met and the other five tranches of the award remained unvested.

-Qualified Retirement Benefits: Each of our NEOs participates in the FranklinCovey 401(k) plan, which is our tax-qualified retirement plan available to all U.S. employees.
+Qualified Retirement Benefits: Each of our NEOs participates in the Franklin Covey 401(k) plan, which is our tax-qualified retirement plan available to all U.S. employees.
 As for all employees, we match dollar for dollar the first 1% of salary contributed to the 401(k) plan, and 50 cents on the dollar of the next 4% of salary contributed.
 Our match for executives is the same match received by all associates who participate in the 401(k) plan.
 Contributions to the 401(k) plan from highly compensated employees are currently limited to a maximum of 7% of compensation, subject to statutory limits.

 Other Benefits: The Compensation Committee evaluated the market competitiveness of the executive benefit package to determine the most critical and essential benefits necessary to retain executives.
-Based on information on benefits prevalence from Mercer, the Compensation Committee determined to include executive life insurance for specific NEOs.
-In addition, the Company agreed to provide our CEO with supplemental disability insurance after he voluntarily terminated his employment agreement with the Company and in consideration of the years during which our CEO received no compensation.
-While our Compensation Committee was provided with the estimated value of these items (which value is included in the Fiscal 2012 Summary Compensation Table below), as in prior years, it determined that these amounts (which are included in the Summary Cash Compensation Table below), were not material in determining our NEOs' fiscal 2012 compensation.
+Based on information on benefits from Mercer, the Compensation Committee determined to include executive life insurance for specific NEOs.
+In addition, the Company agreed to provide our CEO with supplemental disability insurance after he voluntarily terminated his employment agreement with the Company, and in consideration of the years during which our CEO received no compensation.
+While our Compensation Committee was provided with the estimated value of these items (which value is included in the Fiscal 2013 Summary Compensation Table below), it determined, as in prior years, that these amounts were not material in determining our NEOs' fiscal 2013 compensation.